How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

 How Many Ohms Should the Motor Have?

-If the dryer is not in use or heating, the ohms value should be about 15.
-To test the dryer motor with a multimeter attach the probe leads to the motor terminals.
 Ensure the multimeter is set to measure ohms or continuity.
-If the motor does not give any readings or the display unit shows flash numbers your dryer motor is fired up and requires replacement.
+If the motor does not give a reading or the display unit flashes numbers, your dryer motor is fired up and requires replacement.

 What Makes Dryer Motors Burn Out?